Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes

 \begin{definition} A subgroup $\Delta \subset \SL_2(\R)^r$ is said to be \term{derived from a quaternion algebra} if there exists a totally real number field $F$, a quaternion algebra $D$ over $F$ that is split at exactly $r$ distinct real embeddings $\sigma_1,\ldots,\sigma_r \colon F \hookrightarrow \R$, an isomorphism $\tau_i \colon D \otimes_F \res_{\sigma_i}(\R) \congrightarrow M_2(\R)$ for each $i \in \{1,\ldots,r\}$, and an order $\Lambda \subset D$ such that

 \end{definition}

-\begin{remark} The maps $\tau_i \colon D \otimes_F \res_\sigma(\R) \congrightarrow M_2(\R)$ in \cref{def:subgroup-derived-from-quaternion-algebra} are not unique, but any two choices for $\tau_i$ differ only by conjugation with a matrix in $\GL_2(\R)$ by the Skolem--Noether theorem.
-So up to commensurability and conjugation in $\GL_2(\R)^r$, the subgroup of $\SL_2(\R)^r$ derived from a quaternion algebra depends only on the isomorphism class of the quaternion algebra. \end{remark}
+\begin{remark} The maps $\tau_i \colon D \otimes_F \res_\sigma(\R) \congrightarrow M_2(\R)$ in \cref{def:subgroup-derived-from-quaternion-algebra} are not uniquely determined, but any two choices for $\tau_i$ differ only by conjugation with a matrix in $\GL_2(\R)$ by the Skolem--Noether theorem.
+So up to commensurability and conjugation in $\GL_2(\R)^r$, the subgroup derived from a quaternion algebra $D$ depends only on the isomorphism class of $D$. \end{remark}

-A subgroup derived from a quaternion algebra is readily seen to be an arithmetically defined lattice in $\SL_2(\R)^r$.
-In fact, the converse direction also holds (see \cite[Theorem 5.44]{ZschummePhD}):
+A subgroup derived from a quaternion algebra is readily seen to be an arithmetically defined lattice in $\SL_2(\R)^r = (\ag{SL}_2 \times \ldots \times \ag{SL}_2)(\R)$.
+In fact, every arithmetically defined lattice in $\SL_2(\R)^r$ comes from a quaternion algebra (see \cite[Theorem 5.44]{ZschummePhD}):

 \begin{proposition} A subgroup of $\SL_2(\R)^r$ is an arithmetically defined lattice if and only if it is commensurable with a subgroup derived from a quaternion algebra. \end{proposition}